 To help your puppy with excitement urination, maintain a calm, quiet demeanor and be consistent.

 - Try keeping all playtime outside or on a specially prepared area of newspapers and puppy pads.
-This way, if there is a little accident due to overexcitement, it doesn't have to be a big deal.
+This way, if there is a little accident due to overexcitement, it isn't a big deal.

 - Give your puppy treats when it pees in the correct place and keep all greetings to a minimum.
 You may even want to ignore the dog when you arrive home.
 Does this seem cruel?
 It's not really, as it gives your dog a chance to calm down on its own.
 Ask guests to do the same.

 - When your dog pees while out on walks, give it praise and treats.
-The same goes for peeing in designated areas (rather than the rug).
+The same goes for peeing in designated areas.
 All these things should not only help your puppy break its habit of peeing when excited but will also help you to cultivate a calmer, more confident dog.

 Health Issues That Can Cause Urination

 Before trying behavior modification, take your puppy to the veterinarian to rule out any health problems.
 A urinalysis will show whether your dog has a urinary tract infection, which can be treated with antibiotics.
 Other diagnostic tests (e.g. x-rays) can show whether your puppy is suffering from bladder stones or cystitis, which is inflammation within the bladder.
 In addition, your vet will check for any indications of kidney disease or diabetes, both of which can lead to inappropriate/excessive urination.

-Most medical conditions that cause your puppy to pee uncontrollably can be treated with antibiotics, although kidney stones may require surgery.
+Many conditions that cause your puppy to pee uncontrollably can be treated medically, although kidney stones can require surgery.

-Your male dog may urinate in the house (or another inappropriate place) after it has been neutered.
-Sometimes dogs feel the need to mark their territory after this procedure, and it's not entirely clear why.
-If the peeing continues for more than a week, though, that's a sign that your dog is doing more than marking its turf.
+Your male dog may continue to urinate in the house (or another inappropriate place) after it has been neutered.
+Sometimes dogs feel the need to mark their territory after this procedure, and it's unclear why.
+If the peeing continues for more than a week after neutering, speak with your veterinarian.

 Professional Behavior Training